klikli-dev/occultism/src/main/resources/data/occultism/recipes/ritual/00_readme.md

 ## Properties

-- `ingredients`: can be freely configured, the only limitation being that JEI can display a maximum of 12 ingredients - but the crafting itself supports as many ingredients as bowls can be placed in the 8x8 area around the pentacle's golden sacrificial bowl.
+- `ingredients`: can be freely configured as long as it is not a empty list, the only limitation being that JEI can display a maximum of 12 ingredients - but the crafting itself supports as many ingredients as bowls can be placed in the 8x8 area around the pentacle's golden sacrificial bowl.
 - `entity_to_sacrifice`: